-The original excess scaling algorithm performs a number of scaling phases with different values of the scale factor $\Delta$ .
-In the $\Delta$ - scaling phase, the algorithm selects a node i with large excess, and among such nodes selects a node with the smallest distance label, and performs push / relabel (i) with the slight modification that during a push on arc (i, j), the algorithm pushes min $\{e(i), r{ij}, \Delta - e(j)\}$ , units of flow.
-(It can be shown that the above rules ensure that each non-saturating push carries at least $\frac{\Delta}{2}$ units of flow and no excess exceeds $\Delta$ ).
-When there is no node with large excess, then the algorithm reduces $\Delta$ by a factor 2, and repeats the above process until $\Delta = 1$ , when the algorithm terminates.
-To implement this algorithm, we maintain the singly linked stacks SLIST (k) for each $k = 1, 2, \ldots, 2n - 1$ , where SLIST (k) stores the set of large excess nodes with distance label equal to k.
-We determine a large excess node with the smallest distance label by maintaining a variable level and using a scheme similar to that for the highest-label preflow push algorithm.
+The original excess scaling algorithm performs a number of scaling phases with different values of the scale factor Δ .
+In the Δ - scaling phase, the algorithm selects a node i with large excess, and among such nodes selects a node with the smallest distance label, and performs push / relabel (i) with the slight modification that during a push on arc (i, j), the algorithm pushes min {e(i), r{ij} , Δ -e(j)}, units of flow.
+(It can be shown that the above rules ensure that each non-saturating push carries at least $\frac{\Delta}{2}$ units of flow and no excess exceeds Δ).
+When there is no node with large excess, then the algorithm reduces Δ by a factor 2, and repeats the above process until Δ =1, when the algorithm terminates.
+To implement this algorithm, we maintain the singly linked stacks SLIST (k) for each k = 1, 2, ..., 2n - 1, where SLIST (k) stores the set of large excess nodes with distance label equal to k.
+We determine a large excess node with the smallest distance label preflow push algorithm.
 Ahuja and Orlin [2] have shown that the excess scaling algorithm performs O(n2logU) non-saturating pushes and can be implemented in O(nm+ n2log U) time.